 Appeals for Graduation Requirements, Course Equivalencies, Substitutions, and Transfer Credits

 The registrar makes decisions about course equivalencies and substitutions concerning general education courses.
 Decisions about major and minor courses are made by the registrar in consultation with the school deans and program directors.
 These decisions are made following catalog and program policies, guidelines, and procedures.
-If students believe these processes have not been followed with their program of study, they may appeal in writing to the associate vice president for academic services who has the right to make a final decision or refer the matter to the Academic Council for resolution.
+If students believe these processes have not been followed with their program of study, they may appeal in writing to the associate provost and dean of academic affairs who has the right to make a final decision or refer the matter to the Academic Council for resolution.

 Academic Grievance Policy for Classes in Process

 Students with grievances or problems with the way a particular course is conducted and how their grades are being assigned should submit their concerns in writing to their professor.
 If the professor’s solution is not satisfactory, students may appeal to the professor’s department chair in writing for a review of the professor’s decision.
 If the department chair’s solution is not satisfactory, students may appeal to the department chair’s school dean for a final resolution.
-If a chair is the professor, the line of appeal would be to the school dean and to the University provost.
-If the professor is a dean, then the appeal would be to the University provost.
+If a chair is the professor, the line of appeal would be to the school dean and to the associate provost and dean of academic affairs.
+If the professor is a dean, then the appeal would be to the associate provost.

 Face to face discussions with professors and department chairs about concerns are appropriate, but grievances and outcomes need to be in writing to ensure that all decisions are made with a mutual understanding of the issues.

 If a final grade for the course has already been submitted to the Office of Academic Records, the guidelines outlined in the Final Grade Appeal Policy and Procedures section of the Catalog should be followed.